-Implementing the participatory approach with Mini Case Studies Start with participant's experience Critically analyze and reflect Develop strategies for action Mini-case studies require participants to apply their knowledge and experience to a real or fictitious problem or situation.
+Implementing the participatory approach... with Mini Case Studies Start with participant's experience Critically analyze and reflect Develop strategies for action Mini-case studies require participants to apply their knowledge and experience to a real or fictitious problem or situation.
 Participants reflect on and analyze the situation presented in the mini-case study in order to come up with solutions.
 Mini-case studies are opportunities for participants to apply critical analysis to a problem, work on their ability to make decisions together and develop courses of action.
 This process can stimulate participants to apply this thinking to actions in their own work.

-About Stream 5 i 5-5 Objectives 5-7 Unit 1 Action ns for Change 5-9 Activity 1 A Systems Approach Revisited5 5-11 Activity 2 Dinamica 5-13 Activity 3 Integrating Human Rights into Actions for Social Change5 5-16 Unit 2 Intern ational Legal Sources of Human Rights Protection5 5-33 Activity 1 Overview of the UN Human Rights System 5-34 Activity 2 for Human R Briefing for the Presentation - "The UN Human Rights System: Opportunities ights Educators" Activity 3 Rights Educa Plenary Presentation "The UN Human Rights System: Opportunities for Huma tors" Activity 4 for Human R Debriefing of the Presentation - "The UN Human Rights System: Opportunities ights Educators" Activity 5 Barriers Faced by Human Rights Defenders5 5-39 Activity 6 Plenary Presentation - "Security of Human Rights Defenders - Online" 5-44 Activity 7 and Briefing Debriefing for the Presentation - "Security of Human Rights Defenders - Onlin for Presentation - "The Rights of Indigenous Peoples" Activity 8 Plenary Presentation - "The Rights of Indigenous Peoples 5-46 Activity 9 Mechanisms Examining the Main Features of Five International Human Rights Instruments a Activity 10 Plenary Presentations - "Five Human Rights Instruments and Mechanisms" 5 5-52 Unit 3 Worki ng with International Human Rights Instruments5 5-55 Activity 1 Working on a Human Rights Case Study5 5-55 Activity 2 Reflections on Using Case Studies in Human Rights Education5 5-57 End of Stream Evaluation/Debriefing5 5-57 Implementing a Participatory Approach: Strategies and Techniques5 5-59 Buzz Groups 5 5-60 Effective Pre sentations5 5-61
+About Stream 5-5 Objectives Unit 1 Act ions for Change Activity 1 A Systems Approach Revisited5-11 Activity 2 Dinamica Activity 3 Integrating Human Rights into Actions for Social Change5-16 Unit 2 Inte ernational Legal Sources of Human Rights Protection Activity 1 Overview of the UN Human Rights System Activity 2 for Human Briefing for the Presentation - "The UN Human Rights System: Opportunities Rights Educators" Activity 3 Rights Edu Plenary Presentation "The UN Human Rights System: Opportunities for Human cators" Activity 4 for Human Debriefing of the Presentation - "The UN Human Rights System: Opportunities Rights Educators" Activity 5 Plenary Presentation - "The Rights of Indigenous Peoples" 5-37 Activity 6 Barriers Faced by Human Rights Defenders5-40 Activity 7 Plenary Presentation - "Security of Human Rights Defenders - Online" 5-45 Activity 8 and debrief Debriefing for the Presentation - "Security of Human Rights Defenders - Online" ing for Presentation - "The Rights of Indigenous Peoples" Activity 9 Mechanism Examining the Main Features of Five International Human Rights Instruments and s Activity 10 Plenary Presentations - "Five Human Rights Instruments and Mechanisms" 5-52 Unit 3 Wo rking with International Human Rights Instruments5-55 Activity 1 Working on a Human Rights Case Study5-55 Activity 2 Reflections on Using Case Studies in Human Rights Education5-57 End of Stream n Evaluation/Debriefing5-57 Implementing a Participatory Approach: Strategies and Techniques5-59 Buzz Grou ps5-60 Effective P resentations

-Case Study 5-63 Materials 5-65 Role Cards 5-66 Statements 5-68 'Elements of the UN Human Rights System' cards 5-69 'Description of the Key Elements of the UN Human Rights System' cards 5-7 0 The Main UN Human Rights Mechanisms and Bodies 5-73 Protection of Human Rights through International Instruments - Primary Tasks fo Rights Activists Summary of the Declaration on Human Rights Defenders 5-82 Examples of Barriers to Human Rights Work 5-85 Answer Key - Barriers to Human Rights Work 5-89 International Covenant on Civil and Political Rights International Covenant on Economic, Social and Cultural Rights 5-96 Convention on the Elimination of All Forms of Discrimination against Women 5-104 Convention on the Rights of the Child 5-108 Fact Sheet: Human Rights Council - Universal Periodic Review 5-112 Case Study: The Anuk Minority 5-116
+Case Study 5-63 Materials 5-65 Role Cards 5-66 Statements 5-68 'Elements of the UN Human Rights System' cards 'Description of the Key Elements of the UN Human Rights System' cards The Main UN Human Rights Mechanisms and Bodies 5-73 Protection of Human Rights through International Instruments - Primary Tasks for Rights Activists Summary of the Declaration on Human Rights Defenders Examples of Barriers to Human Rights Work 5-85 Answer Key - Barriers to Human Rights Work 5-89 International Covenant on Civil and Political Rights International Covenant on Economic, Social and Cultural Rights 5-96 Convention on the Elimination of All Forms of Discrimination against Women 5-104 Convention on the Rights of the Child 5-108 Fact Sheet: Human Rights Council - Universal Periodic Review 5-112 Case Study: The Anuk Minority 5-116